Getting started

 Can I preview without an Apple Developer account?

 Yes.
-You can preview with Expo Go.
+You can preview in the in-workspace iOS Simulator or with Expo Go on your phone.
 You only need an Apple Developer account when you’re ready to publish to TestFlight or the App Store.

 Is Android supported?